Skip to main content

 General release schedule

 For example: our next release 20.1 will be in late March 2023, and this will be a feature and bugfix release without breaking changes.
 Therefore, we’re going to retain Java 8 in the 20.1 release.
-Our subsequent quarterly release will be around early July 2023 and will contain breaking changes, including upgrading to Java 11.
+Our subsequent release will be around early July 2023 and will contain breaking changes, including upgrading to Java 11.

 Security backports